HealthCare New Zealand is conducting a payroll review, as some current and past employees may have inadvertently received underpayments.

 - If you have not received anything from us by email please complete our online contact form (link above) and we will be in contact if you are identified as being affected.

 - If you have received a letter in the post, or a text message from us, about this process, but not an email, please complete our online contact form (link above) to provide us with an email address.
 Email is not compulsory but it does speed up communication significantly.
 We will be in contact if you are identified as being affected

 How much am I entitled to?

 - Currently we are unable to advise amounts of any underpayments, as we are yet to complete these calculations.
-However, we hope to be in a position to let you know in July or August.

 How long will it take?